rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ## ⛓ Syncing the chain ⛓

-You are now ready to start cardano-node.
-Doing so will start the process of 'syncing the chain'.
-This is going to take about 48 hours and the db folder is about 13GB in size right now.
-We used to have to sync it to one node and copy it from that node to our new ones to save time.
-However...
+Manually syncing the chain with Raspberry Pi takes forever(days) and the chain is constantly growing about 80gb as of this update to the docs.
+We host snapshots that you can download that will greatly reduce time to synced node.

 ### Download snapshot

-I have started taking snapshots of my backup nodes db folder and hosting it in a web directory.
-With this service it takes around 20 minutes to pull the latest snapshot and maybe another hour to sync up to the tip of the chain.
 This service is provided as is.
 It is up to you.
 If you want to sync the chain on your own simply:

 ```bash title=">_ Terminal"
 cardano-service enable